ale-sanchez-g/Cucurbitaceae/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'report'@'%' IDENTIFIED BY 'yumyum';
 ```

-- Run this endpoint to create the relevant table `http://localhost:8080/historical_report/create_script.php`
+- Run this endpoint to create the relevant table `http://localhost/create_script.php`

-## Move to Docker file

-- pull a copy of this repo and copy in the myphpadmin image using `docker cp historical_report CONTAINER_ID:/www/historical_report` -> need to create a `dockerfile`

 ## Move to API test (newman)